 - A home birth that was admitted to your neonatal unit should be coded as "No" unless the infant was admitted to a hospital after the home birth, then discharged, then admitted to your neonatal unit. - Infants who were previously discharged from your neonatal unit are not eligible again if they are readmitted.
-See page 3 of this manual.
+See eligibility criteria on page 1 of this manual.